nicklambson/go-global/README.md

 ## Understand Globalization

+Going global involves four main activities, referred to collectively as GILT.

+### Globalization

-- **Globalization**: A company's transformation into a global company by adopting a **global mindset**.
-Known as g12n.
+A company's overall transformation into a global company by adopting a global mindset.
+Known as **g12n**.

-- **Internationalization:** Generalizing a product to be more easily localizable across markets.
+- Multilingual communication
+- Global-readiness of products and services
+- International trade policy
+- Commercial processes
+- Global education

+### Internationalization

+Standardizing a product for localization readiness.
+Allows for software to be adapted to various languages and regions without requiring engineering changes to source code.
 Precedes localization.
-Known as i18n.
+Known as **i18n**.

+- Independence from a specific language/character set encoding

+- Independence from specific cultural conventions

+- Removal of hard-coded text

+- Minimization of concatenated text strings

+- Careful use of in-line variables

+- Compatibility with third-party tools

+- Unicode compliance for global text display

+- Accommodation of double-byte languages (for example, Japanese)

+- Accommodation of right-to-left languages (for example, Arabic)

+### Localization

-- **Localization**: Adapting a product to meet the demands of a specific target market.
-Includes translation.
-Known as l10n.
+Adapting a product to a specific locale or market.
+Give a product the look and feel of having been created specifically for a target market, no matter the language, culture, or location.
+Localization includes translation.
+Known as **l10n**.
+- Adapting graphics to target markets

+- Modifying content to suit the tastes and consumption habits of other markets

+- Adapting design and layout to properly display translated text

+- Converting to local requirements (such as currencies and units of measure)

+- Using proper local formats for dates, addresses, and phone numbers

+- Addressing local regulations and legal requirements

+### Translation

-- **Translation**: Translating content from one language to another.
-Known as t9n.
+Translating content from one language to another.
+Known as **t9n**.

+  - Convey the original tone and intent, taking into account cultural and regional differences
+  - Alternatives include raw machine translation, post-edited machine translation, and transcreation.

 ![](images/GILT.png)